 The Central Processing Unit (CPU) is the brain of your laptop, and everyone knows the brain is the most powerful muscle of the body.
 The CPU runs the show, directing the rest of the parts to do their job.

-As such, you can expect that the more powerful CPU, the more watts your laptop will use.
+As such, you can expect that a laptop with a good CPU speed will use more watts your laptop will use.
 For example, an amazing gaming CPU like the AMD Ryzen 9 5900X consumes more than a standard PC CPU like the Core i5 series.

 However, many CPUs have technology that offsets the amount of power they use, so keep an eye out for high-tech brands with newer capabilities.